ps2420/melanoma-detection-assignment/README.md

 - The solution analyses a dataset which contain images belonging to various diseases.

 ## Conclusions
+ - Initial dataset has class imbalance where some of the dataset are proportionately high.
+With right data augmentation and class imbalance treatement, initial model which was overfit, perfromed better with accuracy more than 81% both on training and validatoin set.
+ - Class has least number of samples is 'seborrheic keratosis'
+ - Class "pigmented benign keratosis" dominate the data in presence

 ## Technologies Used
 - Python 3.2.1, Tensor flow, Keras deep learning cnn module and google col-lab
 - Thr project was developed on google coloab as it requires GPU to train deep learning model

 ## Acknowledgements
 Give credit here.
 - This project was inspired by upgrad online learning community https://www.upgrad.com/